rancher/rancher-docs/docs/reference-guides/rancher-security/hardening-guides/rke2-hardening-guide.md

 **Rationale**

-The benchmark scanner expects to see a PodSecurityPolicy resource named `global-restricted-psp` in the cluster, However the PodSecurityPolicy resource Rancher creates is named as `restricted-noroot-psp`
+The benchmark scanner expects to see a PodSecurityPolicy resource named `global-restricted-psp` in the cluster.
+However, the PodSecurityPolicy resource Rancher creates is named `restricted-noroot-psp`.

 **Remediation**